Samsung/tizen-docs/docs/application/native/guides/text-input/tts.md

 # Text-to-speech

-The TTS (text-to-speech) features include synthesizing text into sound data as utterances and playing them.
-It is also possible to pause and stop playing.
+TTS (text-to-speech) features include synthesizing text into sound data as utterances and playing them.
+It is also possible to pause and stop playback.

 When your application creates a handle and prepares the TTS service by the API, the TTS daemon is invoked and connected for background work.
 This daemon and your application communicate as the server and the client, respectively.